now browsing by tag

 If you’re anything like me, you cannot rest until you find that last piece because it just bothers you that the puzzle is not complete.
 Well, Jesus told a story that reminds me of this puzzle.
 He said in Matthew 18:12 “If a shepherd has one hundred sheep, and one wanders away and is lost, what will he do?
 Won’t he leave the ninety-nine others and go out into the hills to search for the lost one?
 13 And if he finds it, he will surely rejoice over it more than over the ninety-nine that didn’t wander away!
 14 In the same way, it is not my heavenly Father’s will that even one of these little ones should perish.”

 Now, Jesus told us this story to show us how much he wants each one of us to be saved.
 He loves us so much, that He is always searching for us and calling us to be saved.
 It is not God’s will that any one of us be lost, or separated from God.
 He rejoices, or is happy, thrilled, delighted when even one person comes to know Him and is saved.
 Sort of like how we feel when we search and search and search and finally find that last puzzle piece (Put in the last piece of the puzzle).
 God’s family is not complete without you being a part of it.

 Incoming search terms:

 - missing images

-- scriptures on the missing piece
+- the missing piece sermon

-- the parable of the missing pazzle in the bible
+- the missing piece in the bible